This site contains no information about the edibility or toxicity of mushrooms.

 Entoloma sericeum, also known as Silky Pinkgill, is a small agaric that has a dark brownish-grey cap and stem, with pale gills.
 It grows solitary, or in small trooping groups typically in the open, in grassy areas or on open moorland.

-initially conical, developing an umbo as it becomes broadly convex; hygrophanous, darker brown when wet and much paler, often streaky buff when dry; surface smooth with silky radial fibrils.
+initially conical-shaped, developing an umbo as it becomes broadly convex, hygrophanous, greyish brown, darker at the centre, often streaky buff when dry.
+The surface is smooth with silky radial fibrils.
 Flesh same colour as the cap or more pallid.
-Gills sinuate; pale grey at first, becoming pinkish grey and eventually brown.
-Spores same colour as cap, more pallid at the apex and base, silky fibrillose, more or less equal, base slightly swollen.
-The mushroom has no ring.

-on the www.first-nature.com web site.
+Gills sinuate, pale grey at first, becoming pinkish grey and eventually brown.
+Stem same colour as cap, more pallid at the apex and base, silky fibrillose, more or less equal, base slightly swollen.
+It has no ring.
+Spore print on the www.first-nature.com web site.